MicrosoftDocs/security/zero-trust/zero-trust-overview.md

 ---
 title: Zero Trust implementation guidance
-description: Understand the Zero Trust security model, learn about the principles, and apply the Zero Trust architecture using Microsoft 365 and Microsoft Azure .
+description: Understand the Zero Trust security model, learn about the principles, and apply the Zero Trust architecture using Microsoft 365 and Microsoft Azure services.
 ms.date: 04/15/2022
 ms.service: security
 author: mjcaparas